pololu/wixel-sdk/installer/README.txt

    http://nsis.sourceforge.net/Environmental_Variables:_append,_prepend,_and_remove_entries
    EnvVarUpdate.nsh needs to be put in C:\Program Files (x86)\NSIS\include.
 4. Install Doxygen, available from  http://www.stack.nl/~dimitri/doxygen/
-5. Update WIXELTOOLVERSION in wixel_tools_mui.nsi to today's date.
+5. Update BUNDLE_VER and SDK_VER in dev_bundle.nsi to today's date.
-6. Update TOOLSVER in build_tools.nsi if the Pololu GNU Build Utilities have changed since last time.

-Second, create a new folder named "bundle" and assemble the following in that folder:
+Second, create a new folder named "build" in this directory and assemble the following in the "build" folder:
-1. A folder named "build_tools" that contains the Pololu GNU Build Utilities.
+1. A folder named "pololu-gnu-build-utils-VERSION" that contains the Pololu GNU Build Utilities.
+Update the UTILS_VER variable in dev_bundle.nsi and utils.nsi to match this version number if needed.
-2. The SDCC installer (renamed to "sdcc-VERSION-setup.exe").
-The version number is specified in the SDCCVER variable in wixel_tools_mui.nsh;  update that variable if needed.
+2. The SDCC installer, renamed to "sdcc-VERSION-setup.exe".
+Update the SDCC_VER variable in dev_bundle.nsi to match this version number if needed.
-3. The Notepad++ installer (e.g. "npp.5.9.8.Installer.exe").
-The version
+3. The Notepad++ installer (e.g. "npp.VERSION.Installer.exe").
+Update the
-   number is specified in the NPVER variable in wixel_tools_mui.nsh;
-   update that variable if needed.
+   NPP_VER variable in dev_bundle.nsi to match this version number if needed.
 4. The Wixel SDK repository itself, in a folder named  "wixel-sdk".
    Make sure that wixel-sdk:
    - Contains any changes you made in the previous steps.